 2 pimento peppers, chopped

-3 tbsp coconut powder
+3 tablespoon coconut powder

 Note: For a faster marinade add a little rum with the green seasoning.
 It works!